 Graham’s health prevented that October 2008 meeting from taking place while Obama’s campaign holed up at a resort to practice debate answers.

 Burton said Graham was in good enough health to take the meeting on Sunday, which came up when Obama phoned Graham to wish him a happy birthday last year.

 Asked about Graham’s health, Burton said: “He’s still as sharp as he ever was.”

-Mark DeMoss, a spokesman for the White House requested the meeting several days ago.
-He noted that the meeting had been tentative, given the president’s schedule and Billy Graham’s unpredictable health., said the
+Mark DeMoss, a spokesman for the Grahams, said the White House requested the meeting several days ago.
+He noted that the meeting had been tentative, given the president’s schedule and Billy Graham’s unpredictable health.

 Billy Graham’s last crusade was in 2005, in New York.
 Since his wife’s death nearly three years ago, he has spent most of his time at his home.
 Public appearances have been rare, and his hearing and eyesight are failing.
 Ross said Obama’s visit was the first time a sitting president has met with Graham at his home.

 Franklin Graham has been in the news recently, with the Army rescinding an invitation for him to speak at a Pentagon prayer service, citing what it said were his inappropriate comments about Islam.